PaulaRamiro/NpAUREO/Example.md

 gunzip -c GCA_001018645.1_ASM101864v1_genomic.fna.gz | awk '/^>/{if (l!="") print l; print; l=0; next}{l+=length($0)}END{print l}' > GCA_001018645.1_contig_lenght.txt

  ```
-Now, we query the SRA database again with the Biosample ID to get the .numbers file with the run's information.
+Now, we query the SRA database again with the Biosample ID to get the .numbers file with the run's information, again through **Entrez Direct v20.6**.
 We filter only those runs sequenced by Illumina and with paired ends.

 ```diff